geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 The [project plan](https://docs.google.com/document/d/1EmI1kDsqeoxB9GANiiaZy56RY0pWbl6GqD4fq8EJ4oo/edit?tab=t.0) outlines of the following milestones:

-*  Milestone 1: Preparation
+*  *Milestone 1: Preparation*

    This activity is targeted for the bulk of the work, doing everything possible ahead of time before the migration to spring-framework-6.
+Major updates to Wicket user interface library, replacing the image processing engine, updating to Java 17 can all be performed ahead of time.

-* Milestone 2: Migration
+* *Milestone 2: Migration*

-  The migration is accomplished coordinated activity across nine codebases.
+  The migration to spring-framework-6 is accomplished coordinated activity across nine codebases.
 This places a “code-freeze” on development while updates are performed.

-* Milestone 3: Delivery
+* *Milestone 3: Delivery*

   With the core projects updated and the end of the "code-freeze" integration testing with downstream applications, user interface updates, can be performed.